rjuarez1903/rjuarez1903/README.md

 <hr>

 - 👋 Hi, I’m Rodrigo, a full stack developer!
 I'm also a Clinical and Occupational Psychologist 🤓
-- 👀 I’m interested in web development.
+- 👀 I’m interested in mobile and web development.
 - 🌱 I’m currently learning mobile development 💪
 - 💞️ I’m looking to collaborate on web development projects from anywhere around the world! 🌎
 - 📫 Would you like to reach me? https://www.linkedin.com/in/rodrigo-is-coding/